php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 #### Table Structure

 Polymorphic relations allow a model to belong to more than one other model on a single association.
-For example, imagine users of your application can "comment" both posts and videos.
-Using polymorphic relationships, you can use a single `comments` table for both of these scenarios.
+For example, imagine users of your application can "like" both posts and comments.
+Using polymorphic relationships, you can use a single `likes` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer
         title - string
         body - text

-    videos
-        id - integer
-        title - string
-        url - string

     comments
         id - integer
+        post_id - integer
         body - text

+    likes
+        id - integer
-        commentable_id - integer
+        likeable_id - integer
-        commentable_type - string
+        likeable_type - string

-Two important columns to note are the `commentable_id` and `commentable_type` columns on the `comments` table.
-The `commentable_id` column will contain the ID value of the post or video, while the `commentable_type` column will contain the class name of the owning model.
-The `commentable_type` column is how the ORM determines which "type" of owning model to return when accessing the `commentable` relation.
+Two important columns to note are the `likeable_id` and `likeable_type` columns on the `likes` table.
+The `likeable_id` column will contain the ID value of the post or comment, while the `likeable_type` column will contain the class name of the owning model.
+The `likeable_type` column is how the ORM determines which "type" of owning model to return when accessing the `likeable` relation.

 #### Model Structure